May 2026:

 Free Entry

-DISPLAY: Romancing the 18th Century from Rococco to Stage
+DISPLAY: Romancing the 18th Century from Rococo to Stage

 In collaboration with the Malvern Theatre Players this exhibition will combine the museums collection with costume.